-The Challenge: AI Adoption Outpacing Governance in Insurance Operations
+Background: AI Adoption Outpacing Governance in Insurance Operations

-This top-20 insurance carrier operates across all 50 states, writing property and casualty, life, and specialty lines through 8,000 employees spanning claims, underwriting, actuarial, and corporate functions.
-As AI tools became accessible to business users in 2025, adoption spread rapidly across the organization - driven by the obvious efficiency gains in data-intensive insurance workflows.
-Claims adjusters used AI to summarize lengthy medical records, police reports, and damage assessments.
-Underwriters leveraged AI for risk analysis and policy comparison.
-Actuarial teams experimented with AI-assisted modeling and data interpretation.
+Consider a top-20 insurance carrier archetype operating across most US states, writing property and casualty, life, and specialty lines through 5,000-15,000 employees spanning claims, underwriting, actuarial, and corporate functions.
+As AI tools become accessible to business users in 2025-2026, adoption typically spreads rapidly across this archetype - driven by the obvious efficiency gains in data-intensive insurance workflows.

 The Solution: Insurance-Specific AI Governance with Bias Monitoring

-The deployment delivered immediate, measurable impact across both compliance and operational dimensions.
-Areebi's DLP engine achieved 100% detection of policyholder PII across all AI interactions, intercepting an average of 520 protected data elements per day.
-Policy numbers, SSNs, claim details, medical information, and financial data were automatically masked before reaching AI models, eliminating the policyholder data exposure that had been occurring at scale across the claims organization.
+Areebi's DLP engine is designed to achieve a 100% detection rate for policyholder PII patterns across all AI interactions when configured to the archetype data categories.
+Policy numbers, SSNs, claim details, medical information, and financial data are automatically masked before reaching AI models, eliminating the policyholder data exposure that would otherwise occur at scale across the claims organization.

 Stay ahead of AI governance